 At times it may be necessary to attend summer school for eligibility purposes or to facilitate an earlier graduation date.
-The Assistant Athletics Director for Academics and Student-Athlete Welfare, in consultation with the head coach and other Department of Athletics administrators (e.g., Associate Athletics Director for Sports and Compliance, Associate Athletics Director for Business and Personnel/SWA, Director of Compliance, or the Director of Athletics), will review each case.
+The Assistant Athletics Director for Academics and Student-Athlete Welfare, in consultation with the head coach and other Department of Athletics administrators (e.g., Associate Athletics Director for Business and Personnel/SWA, Assistant Athletics Director for Compliance, or the Director of Athletics), will review each case.